 16.4 If the Secretary fails to call the meeting within that time, any one of the members signing the requisition may do so.
 Any business set out in the requisition shall have priority over all other business.

 17. Quorum and Procedure of Committee

-17.1 The quorum of the Committee shall be (How Many) of whom at least two shall be Office Bearers.
+17.1 The quorum of the Committee shall be 3, of whom at least 3 shall be Office Bearers.

 17.2 All meetings of the Committee shall be conducted in accordance with the procedure prescribed in the Standing Rules and Orders of the Guild Council.